WPBeginner

 Step 1: Getting Started

-Before we start, it is important to note that this guide is for the self-hosted WordPress blog.
-See our guide on the difference between self hosted WordPress.org site vs WordPress.com blog.
+Before we start, it is important to note that this guide is for self-hosted WordPress.org.
+See our guide on the difference between self-hosted WordPress.org sites vs. WordPress.com blogs.

-In order to get started, you will need a WordPress hosting provider to set up your self hosted WordPress website.
+To get started, you will need a WordPress hosting provider to set up your self-hosted WordPress website.

-We recommend Bluehost because they are an officially recommended WordPress hosting company, and they are giving WPBeginner users exclusive 60% discount + free domain and SSL.
+We recommend Bluehost because they are an officially recommended WordPress hosting company, and they are giving WPBeginner users an exclusive discount + free domain and SSL.

 Step 2: Change DNS Settings

-Blogger allows you to use any domain name registered by a 3rd party.
-U.S. based users can also use a domain registered with Google Domains.
+Blogger allows you to use any domain name registered by a third-party domain registrar.

-These domain name records help browsers decide where to direct users when they enter your domain name.
-See our guide on domain names and how they work)
+These domain name records direct users’ browsers to the location of the website.
+See our guide on domain names and how they work).

 You will need to delete those old records and add your new WordPress host’s DNS settings.